eloquent/phony/doc/index.md

 Requires that the next verification never matches.

-*See [Verifying that a call event happened an exact number of times].*
+*See [Verifying that a spy event happened an exact number of times].*

 <a name="stub.once" />